julydate/debian_docker_sshd/README.md

 You will see an output like the following:

 	========================================================================
-	You can now connect to this debian9 container via SSH using:
+	You can now connect to this debian container via SSH using:

 	    ssh -p <port> root@<host>
 	and enter the root password 'qJixrU8ToNxe4xRg' when prompted